freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 ----------

-To sign in, enter the username and passphrase provided to you by your SecureDrop administrator, as well as the two-factor code using the method you have set up.
-If you have used SecureDrop Workstation before, these are the same credentials that you would use to log in to the *Journalist Interface*.
+To sign in, enter the username and passphrase provided to you by your SecureDrop Administrator, as well as the two-factor code using the method you have set up.

 |screenshot_sd-app_login|

 Troubleshooting tips
 ~~~~~~~~~~~~~~~~~~~~
 If you have trouble running the updater or logging in, please contact your
-administrator.
+Administrator.
 Our :doc:`network troubleshooting guide
 <../admin/maintenance/troubleshooting_connection>`
 for administrators gives detailed steps for investigating connectivity issues.